-Earning an income as a pilot requires additional training, but students are on the fast-track to becoming commercial pilots.
-An Airline Transport Pilot (ATP) certificate is required to be eligible for employment with an airline.
+Earning an income as a pilot requires additional training, but students are on the fast-track to becoming employable pilots.
+An Airline Transport Pilot (ATP) certificate is required to be eligible for hire with an airline.

-The 2014 Boeing Pilot & Technician Outlook projects that 533,000 new commercial airline pilots will be needed to fly and maintain the world fleet over the next 20 years – a jump of 102,000 pilots in only the last four years.
+The 2018 Boeing Pilot Outlook projects that 635,000 new commercial airline pilots will be needed to fly and maintain the world fleet over the next 20 years – a jump of 102,000 pilots in only the last four years.